CESNET/eInfra-docs/topics/compute/openstack/docs/migration-to-g2-openstack-cloud.md

 ### GEN1 to GEN2 Brno cloud flavor mapping
 The flavor naming scheme was reworked in GEN2 to be generally more consistent and support fast ceph storage which is planned.

-Details on how to map GEN1 flavor names into GEN2 can be found [here][flavor-mapping].
+Details on how to map GEN1 flavor names into GEN2 can be found [here][g2b-flavors].

 ## Resources to help with migrations
 [e-INFRA CZ cloud documentation][general-docs] on [GEN1][gen1-docs] and [GEN2 Brno][gen2-docs] clouds discusses most important facts about cloud sites.